chiquitinxx/grooscript/README.md

 Converted code, needs grooscript.js to run. grooscript.js inside the jar in META-INF/resources for servlet 3.0 support.

 Only GPars 1.0 dependencies in the project, Gradle as build system.
-Need Java 1.7 tu run tests.
+Need JDK 1.7 tu run tests.

 Please all feedback welcome, thanks!